Monits/findbugs-plugin/README.md

 - Effective Java's item 8.
 Never override `equals` if defined by a super-class other than `Object`.
 Doing so breaks the general `equals` contract by breaking *symmetry*.
+- added `UselessValueOfCallDetector` to detect useless calls to `valueOf` methods that could be handled directly by autoboxing (which the compiler translates to `valueOf` calls, but with cleaner code).

 ## 0.1.1
 - forked from [WorksApplication's original plugin](WorksApplications/findbugs-plugin).